| Duff

 Duff Park is a 148-acre natural area located in hilly,

-easy walking to strenuous climbs depending on the route chosen.
+easy walking to strenuous climbs.

 The main entrance to Duff Park is located on School Road South about